-Skydiving is a serious extreme sport.
+Skydiving training is a serious issue.
 While the skies are open to virtually anyone who wants to explore them, you can’t just hop on the first plane you find and jump.
 Well, I suppose you could but that probably shouldn’t be your first choice of a skydiving center!
-No, for an experience that is memorable as well as safe, you are going to want some instruction on how this sport works.
+No, for an experience that is memorable as well as safe, you are going to want some skydiving training.

 How to Check Your Skydiving Gear